codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 Create a new function called onAccepted(), and bind it to the `accepted` event.
 Inside this function, call the `attachMediaStream` function on both media streams, and then play both video elements.

 The function `attachMediaStream` attaches the media stream to the video element.
+This is needed due to cross browser compatibility issues.

 <iframe
   style="width: 100%; height: 600px"